dodysat/inorship/README.md

 ## Description

-This project implements a simple inventory order and shipping system.
+This project implements a simple inventory, order and shipping system.
 The system is designed to handle concurrent order requests and inventory changes.
 Each module is implemented as a separate service and communicates with each other using Event Sourcing.

 ### Diagram